samberthol/bigquery-machinelearning/README.md

 # Using Bigquery ML for Advertising
 This project provides a Terraform deployment to create a new Google Cloud project that hosts a copy of the `thelook_ecommerce` dataset and applies different [Bigquery Machine Learning](https://cloud.google.com/bigquery/docs/bqml-introduction) technics for advertising purposes.

-Disclaimer : This is not supported code by Google and is provided as is, without warranties of any kind.
+**Disclaimer** : This is not supported code by Google and is provided as is, without warranties of any kind.

 This terraform deployment uses the `thelook_ecommerce` dataset to do the following :
-- Generate a product description based on the product Brand, Name and Category using GenAI
+- **Generate a product description** based on the product Brand, Name and Category using GenAI
-- Create segments on sales per brand, product categories and location
+- **Create segments** on sales per brand, product categories and location
-- Predict sales for the top trending products
-- Recommend products based on the previous purchases and most sold products
+- **Recommend products** based on the previous purchases and most sold products

 ## Architecture Design